- Advertisement -spot_img

 Deciding what to use the data for is one of the first things that managers should do before beginning data collection.
 By making this determination, the manager can have an idea of how long they need to keep the data they collect.
 Another guideline for how long a company should keep data is the amount of time that passes between the last contact that a client or customer made with the company.
 For example, a financial institution might get rid of a former customer’s data a certain number of years after the customer switches to another bank, except in cases where federal regulations state otherwise.

-It is also important for managers properly dispose of the data.
+It is also important for managers to properly dispose of the data.
 For instance, data owners generally consider shredding a hard drive containing large files to be a more secure method of disposal than simply deleting files from the computer.
 People who are technologically savvy can often retrieve deleted files that ordinary users might think are gone forever.

 4. Aggregate Data When Possible